 His mural pays homage to the past while connecting to the future, depicting a younger generation looking up to the leaders and founders of the Brooklyn neighborhood.
 Thaddeus Tate, Dr. J.T.
 Williams and W.C.
 Smith were prominent African American educators, entrepreneurs and civic leaders in the Charlotte community.

-"I wanted to honor them for the things they did and highlight the legacy that still exists,” he said.
+"I wanted to honor them for the things they did and highlight the legacy that still exists,” Jackson says.

 Where to find it: 1545 W. Trade St.

 Abel Jackson partnered with Big Trouble Studios to create a bright and colorful mural on West Trade Street.
 It highlights many historic landmarks from the past and present in Biddleville, Charlotte’s oldest surviving Black neighborhood.

 Jackson hopes to change the narrative and add an uplifting tone to the story.
 “It’s easy to get so caught up in trauma that you forget about the good stories of perseverance,” he says.
 “There's more to our story than what we learn about in school.”

 Where to find it: 345 N. College St.